d-sauer/blog/2015/spring_boot_dev_tools_with_gradle/index.md

 # Continous Autoreload with Spring Boot + Developer tools and Gradle

-With recent release of [Spring Boot 1.3](http://projects.spring.io/spring-boot/) there is new dependency in town [Spring Boot Dev Tools](https://spring.io/blog/2015/06/17/devtools-in-spring-boot-1-3).
-Which enable as to automatically reload Spring Boot application if some classes on class path has changed.
+With the recent release of [Spring Boot 1.3](http://projects.spring.io/spring-boot/) there is a new dependency in town [Spring Boot Dev Tools](https://spring.io/blog/2015/06/17/devtools-in-spring-boot-1-3).
+Which enable us to automatically reload Spring Boot application if some classes in class path has changed.

-This is quite handy for local development, but still you need to triger build phase, to re/compile class.
-In this case we can use Gradle continous feature, and automatically rebuild our project, and Spring Boot DevTools will pickup changes and restart application.
+This is quite handy for local development, but still you need to trigger build phase, to re/compile the class.
+In this case we can use [Gradle continuous build](https://docs.gradle.org/current/userguide/continuous_build.html) feature, and automatically rebuild our project, and Spring Boot DevTools will pick up changes and restart application.

-One way to do it is add necessary dependencies to your ```build.gradle```:
+One way to do it is add the necessary dependencies to your ```build.gradle```:

 	buildscript {
 	    dependencies {